 - 9.1.
 The College will seek to provide a supportive environment for anyone who complains of discrimination, bullying, harassment, victimisation or abuse - 9.1.1. a complaint will not necessarily have to be put in writing (in which case the person receiving the oral complaint will produce a written record of its details agreed with the complainant); - 9.1.2. depending on the particular circumstances of the complaint, and whether the complainant is a learner or an employee or a visitor, the matter will be dealt with under - the Compliments and Complaints Procedure or - the Staff Grievance Procedure. - 9.2.
-If, in the course of his or her work, a College employee suffers discrimination, bullying, harassment, victimisation or abuse from members of the public, the College will take appropriate action against the perpetrator(s). - 9.3.
+If, in the course of their work, a College employee suffers discrimination, bullying, harassment, victimisation or abuse from members of the public, the College will take appropriate action against the perpetrator(s). - 9.3.
 Any act of unlawful discrimination, bullying, harassment, victimisation or abuse will be treated as a serious disciplinary offence and will be dealt with under the learner Discipline Code of Conduct, the Staff Disciplinary Procedure or Bullying and Harassment Policy (staff) the Anti-Harassment and Anti-Bullying Policy and Procedure (students), as appropriate.
+The College takes a zero tolerance approach to such matters.